Maheer1207/CNN-SVM-on-MNIST/README.md

-# ResolutionNet CNN vs. SVM on MNIST
+# ResoNet: CNN vs. SVM on Multi-Resolution MNIST

-This project focuses on training Convolutional Neural Networks (CNN) and Support Vector Machines (SVM) on the MNIST dataset.
-The goal is to analyze the performance of these models on both the original and downscaled low-resolution datasets, calculating confidence intervals to assess their stability and generalization.
+This project investigates the impact of image resolution on the performance of Convolutional Neural Networks (CNN) and Support Vector Machines (SVM) using the MNIST dataset.
+We employ both original and downsampled low-resolution datasets to evaluate the models' accuracy, stability, and generalization by calculating and visualizing confidence intervals.

 ## Project Overview

-The MNIST dataset of numbers is widely available, as is the Fashion MNIST dataset, which contains images of clothing.
-For this project, we also explore the effects of downscaling the images to lower resolutions, such as 7x7 pixels, and comparing the performance of our models across different resolutions.
+The MNIST dataset, consisting of handwritten digits, is a standard benchmark in the machine learning community.
+We extend this dataset by exploring its downsampled versions, such as reducing the resolution from 28x28 to 7x7 pixels.
+The project leverages CNNs, known for their ability to capture spatial hierarchies, and SVMs, which are effective for binary and multiclass classification, to compare model robustness across varying image resolutions.

-### Tasks Addressed
+### Objectives

-1. **Training a CNN on the MNIST Dataset**:
+1. **CNN Training on MNIST**:
    - **Original Fashion MNIST (28x28 resolution)**:
-     - Code implementation for training.
+     - Implementation of a deep convolutional neural network (CNN).
-     - Explanation of the model architecture, including pooling methods and parameter selection.
+     - Detailed rationale for architectural choices, including convolutional layers, pooling strategies (e.g., MaxPooling), and hyperparameter selection.
-     - Graphical comparison of training and test results with computed confidence intervals.
+     - Visualization of training and validation accuracy, accompanied by confidence intervals.
    - **Low-Resolution MNIST (e.g., 7x7 resolution)**:
-     - Code implementation for training.
+     - Adaptation of the CNN architecture to handle lower-resolution inputs.
-     - Explanation of architectural modifications to handle low-resolution data.
+     - Comparative analysis of the model's performance on downsampled images.
-     - Graphical comparison of training and test results with computed confidence intervals.
+     - Graphical representation of the training and test results with confidence intervals.
-   - **Performance Analysis**:
+   - **Performance Evaluation**:
-     - Detailed explanation of model performance, comparing the results across different resolutions and dataset types.
+     - Comparative study of model performance across different resolutions, with a focus on overfitting, underfitting, and generalization capabilities.

-2. **Training an SVM on the MNIST Dataset**:
+2. **SVM Training on MNIST**:
    - **Original MNIST (28x28 resolution)**:
-     - Code implementation for training.
+     - Implementation of a Support Vector Machine (SVM) classifier using a linear kernel.
-     - Explanation of the SVM configuration and parameter selection.
+     - Discussion on the choice of hyperparameters such as `C` (regularization) and `gamma`.
-     - Graphical comparison of training and test results with computed confidence intervals.
+     - Generation of confidence intervals to evaluate the model's reliability.
    - **Low-Resolution MNIST (e.g., 7x7 resolution)**:
-     - Code implementation for training.
+     - Modification of the input pipeline for SVM to accommodate lower-dimensional feature vectors.
-     - Explanation of architectural modifications to handle low-resolution data.
+     - Comparative analysis of classification performance on reduced-resolution data.
-     - Graphical comparison of training and test results with computed confidence intervals.
+     - Visualization of accuracy metrics with associated confidence intervals.
-   - **Performance Analysis**:
+   - **Performance Evaluation**:
-     - Detailed explanation of model performance, comparing the results across different resolutions and dataset types.
+     - Comparative study of SVM performance across different resolutions, highlighting its sensitivity to input dimensionality and dataset complexity.

 ## Requirements

-To run the code in this project, ensure that you have the following dependencies installed:
+To execute the code in this project, ensure you have the following dependencies installed:

 - Python 3.x
 - Jupyter Notebook